 Gardening: Role involves all tasks associated with gardening including weeding, mowing, planting, potting, trimming, watering etc.

-Residential Lifestyle Program Volunteer: The Lifestyle Program provides interesting activities on a daily basis to residents of MACS.
+Residential Well-being Program Volunteer: The Well-being Program provides interesting activities on a daily basis to consumers of MACS.
 Each month a calendar of events is presented to residents and every day there are different activities that the residents are able to take part in.
-MACS is looking for people focused, empathetic volunteers with a positive outlook who would support the designated lifestyle workers in facilitating these activities.
+MACS is looking for people focused, empathetic volunteers with a positive outlook who would support the designated Well-being workers in facilitating these activities.

 MACS is always sensitive to a volunteer’s changing circumstances, and works with individual volunteers to ensure that time generously given to the organisation remains a pleasure rather than becoming a burden.